Triangle processes on graphs with given degree sequence: Introduction

 \begin{proof} In the proof of~\cite[Theorem~2.1]{CDGH} it is shown that

 and that

 The result follows as $\pi(x)\pi(y)\leq R(\cM,\cM')\, \pi'(x)\pi'(y)$. \end{proof}

 We remark that in the analysis of the flip chain given in~\cite{CDGH}, the above theorem is applied twice.
 In one application the missing factor $R$ is exactly~1, and in the other application it can be bounded above by a constant close to 1 (say~2).
 So the stated bound on the mixing time of the flip chain in~\cite{CDGH} is too small by a factor of at most~2, which is of no consequence.
-However, in the highly non-uniform distribution on triangles below, the ratio $R(\cM,\cM')$ becomes rather more significant.
+However, in the proof of Theorem~\ref{thm:Metropolis-switch} the ratio $R(\cM,\cM')$ becomes rather more significant as we compare the uniform distribution to a highly non-uniform distribution.